Family crisis or medical treatment

 - State Training Authority.

-The statement must be on their official letterhead and confirm all of the following:
+The statement must be on their official letterhead and confirm all of these:

 - you’re working or studying outside Australia